ghufr/sofi-sidang-scrape/README.md

 ## Limitation

+1. You'll need an SSO account.
-1. Cannot get sidang's schedule,since the APP limit who can see the schedule.
+2. Cannot get sidang's schedule, since the APP limit who can see the schedule.
-2. Cannot download document file automatically (only the url).
+3. Cannot download document file automatically (only the url).